Ryandry1st/QuaDRiGA-Simulation-Extensions/MRO/README.md

-Separate environment for the MRO problem.
-Not yet in active development
+This folder contains a different working environment for managing the code to work on the MRO problem.
+Solutions are not complete and we are moving towards active development in the future.